 Each project of WP3 requires experimental work on causal soil salinity and plant response relationships.
 Both theoretically and regarding use of facilities (e.g. continuous monitoring equipment under field conditions, field locations), a close cooperation ascertains optimal synergy and common methodological approaches.

 Although salinity is the controlling factor, other site factors cannot be ignored (e.g. water availability/wetness, pH, redox conditions, nutrient levels).
 In agricultural production, they affect the yield, whereas they affect which species are feasible in nature areas.
 For this reason, the three projects are closely related through the impact of salinity, but focus on different aspects, all related with management.
-In project 3.1 on salt tolerance, the aim is to assess which conventional crops can be grown if saline pressures increase and how management may deal with the risks of drought/salinity yield depressions.
-Together with project 3.2 on alternative saline cultures, the management of poor fresh water availability involves salt reduction, adjustment of crop rotation, and the timing of salinity levels for different crops (many plants can cope with some salinity, where often the germination stage is particularly sensitive).
+In project 3.1 on salt tolerance, the aim is to assess which plants (both cultures and particularly rare/nature plants) grow if saline pressures increase and how management may deal with the risks of drought/salinity yield depressions.
+Together with project 3.2 focused on both conventional and saline cultures, the management of poor fresh water availability involves salt reduction, adjustment of crop rotation, and the timing of salinity levels for different crops (many plants can cope with some salinity, where often the germination stage is particularly sensitive).

 For nature areas (Project 3.3), where salt acts as a filter that may make certain species poor competitors (e.g. birch), some salinity may protect the integrity of the nature areas, making management less cost intensive.
 The approach chosen is interdisciplinary, in that it combines in an integrated fashion, soil and water science, plant production and physiological aspects, and needs to be well founded in its regional, management, policy making and economic context, to be of use.
 The challenge is partly the continuous and intensive dialogue between investigators and stakeholders, for which reason, the definition of questions in the initial phase of the project and the implementation of results is undertaken in WP-6 in close cooperation with stakeholders.
 In particular projects 3.2 and 3.3 are intended to have a field site experiments, that require geohydrological and soil characterization, in close cooperation with WP-2 and WP-6.
+Innovative of all three projects is that new links on pricing of fresh and salt water as an economic tool for water allocation management is given explicit.